-- (3) Peste des Petis Ruminants (PPR) Control Programme (PPR-CP): Peste des Petis Ruminants (PPR) or Sheep/goat plague is a viral disease characterized by high fever, inflammation of the gastro-intestinal tract leading to necrosis and ulceration of the mucous membrane and diarrhoea.
+(3) Peste des Petis Ruminants (PPR) Control Programme (PPR-CP) : Peste des Petis Ruminants (PPR) or Sheep/goat plague is a viral disease characterized by high fever, inflammation of the gastro-intestinal tract leading to necrosis and ulceration of the mucous membrane and diarrhoea.
 PPR infection causes losses in the rural economy, both in terms of morbidity and mortality.
-The programme is presently implemented throughout the country by vaccinating all susceptible sheep & goats for which central financial assistance is provided for vaccination and surveillance. - (4) National Livestock Mission: The mission is designed to cover all the activities required to ensure quantitative and qualitative improvement in livestock production systems and capacity building of all stakeholder.
+The programme is presently implemented throughout the country by vaccinating all susceptible sheep & goats for which central financial assistance is provided for vaccination and surveillance.

+(4) National Livestock Mission : The mission is designed to cover all the activities required to ensure quantitative and qualitative improvement in livestock production systems and capacity building of all stakeholder.
 The mission will cover everything germane to improvement of livestock procuctivity and support projects and initiatives required for that purpose subject to condition that such initiatives which cannot be funded under other Centrally Sponsored Schemes under the Department.
-The main objective of the Scheme are as under:- - > To fufil the objective of protein requirement of the growing population of the country and prevent malnutrition in one of the highest malnourished childern population in the world. - > To meet the increasing demand of the domestic population for food of animal origin, due mainly to increasing incomes. - > To enable doubling of farmers income. - (5) Livestock Census: In view of the importance of lievestock sector to the national economy and considering the short span of re-productivity and life of domestic animal, the first Census was organized during 1919-1920 and since then it is being conducted quinquennially by all the States/UTs in India so far, 19 such Census have been conducted and latest one is the 20th Livestock Census being conducted.
-The ultimate responsibility for conducting the livestock cenus rested with the State Governments.
-The Department of Animal Husabandry in the respective States/UTs are responsible for managing the enumeration and supervision of data with Directors of the Animal Husbandry Services as the nodal officers.
-The Central Government coordinate the work of the States and issue necessary guidelines to ensure uniformity in collection of census data and their processing.
+The main objective of the Scheme are as under:-

+- To fufil the objective of protein requirement of the growing population of the country and prevent malnutrition in one of the highest malnourished childern population in the world. - To meet the increasing demand of the domestic population for food of animal origin, due mainly to increasing incomes. - > To enable doubling of farmers income.